What Happens to Your Body When You Drink Tea Every Day

 Tea’s anti-inflammatory properties can keep your blood vessels relaxed, putting less stress on your heart, according to a 2019 study published in the journal Clinical Nutrition.
 “Catechins reduce inflammation and thus inhibit plaque formation in vital arteries,” says Dr. Kouri.
 Dr. Naidoo recommends drinking three cups of black tea per day to achieve the heart benefits.

 Find out how it’s actually possible to reverse heart disease.

 Your risk of Alzheimer’s disease could decrease

 The thought of you or a loved one being diagnosed with Alzheimer’s disease is frightening.
-It’s important to know the early warning signs of Alzheimer’s and do what you can to prevent it.
+It’s important to know the early warning signs and do what you can to prevent it.
 “Green tea can help you develop resistance against stress, and potentially Alzheimer’s disease,” says Dr. Naidoo.
 “The polyphenols protect cells from damage.”

 Your sleep could improve